Babybluess/Hedis-UET/README.md

 # Hedis-UET, this is a app for autistic children!
 - Deploy in EAS Update.
 EAS Update is the next generation of Expo's updates service.
+- Install Expo and scan QR Code to use.
 ## Hedis-UET in Android Platform:

 QR Code: